butburg/oe-app-docker-compose/README.md

+# Oh Eweedy

+The ultimate art platform for sharing your masterpieces.
+Create a collaborative image gallery.

+This Laravel 11 app is here to retire my old plain PHP website.

+### Future Features
+- Upload your images and add them to **THE** gallery.
+- Give your piece a name, turning it into a true work of art.
+- Like other pictures to make someone’s day... or not.
+- Comment to share your profound insights (or witty remarks) with the artist.

+### Side Quests
+- Basic user accounts (because everyone needs a profile, right?).
+- Displaying the gallery in a stunning way.
+- Image rotation and deletion (for those oops moments).

+\
+The [Laravel 11](https://laravel.com/docs/11.x/) app is [dockerbased](https://www.docker.com/) and based on [aschmelyun](https://github.com/aschmelyun/docker-compose-laravel)'s:
 # docker-compose-laravel
 A pretty simplified Docker Compose workflow that sets up a LEMP network of containers for local Laravel development.
 You can view the full article that inspired this repo [here](https://dev.to/aschmelyun/the-beauty-of-docker-for-local-laravel-development-13c0).